 The SIPE-Edigamma naming convention

-Sipe and Edigamma’s original mission statement was never to translate the original title, since their only objective was releasing as many games as possible while, naturally, maximising their profits.
-Most times, the crackers just replaced the title with random words that would fit within the allowed character limit, otherwise it would look corrupted.
-Sometimes it would look corrupted anyway.
+Sipe and Edigamma’s mission statement was never to translate the original title, since their only objective was releasing as many games as possible while, naturally, maximizing their profits.
+They left the crackers free to decide whatever titles they wanted, as long as it wasn’t too similar to the original.
+Most times, the crackers just replaced the title with random words that would fit within the allowed character limit, otherwise the screen would look corrupted.
+Sometimes, it would look corrupted anyway.
 Again, not that they cared.

-The companies also had a pretty nasty habit of switching the original titles around, reaching such heightened levels of confusion as the unauthorised Italian horror movie sequels of the 80s.
+The companies also had a pretty nasty habit of switching original titles around, reaching such heightened levels of confusion as the unauthorized Italian horror movie sequels of the 80s.
 For example, behind the pirated “Samurai Warriors” there wasn’t really a version of Samurai Warrior: the battles of Usagi Yojimbo: it was actually Way of the Exploding Fist.
 The Usagi Yojimbo game came out under four different names for various companies: Karma, Harakiri, Kendo San, Samu Ray.
-Well, on the bright side at least they pretend to be kind of inspired by the original game and not entirely made up.
+Well, on the bright side, at least they do sound like vaguely inspired by the original game and not entirely made up.

 The Bruce Lee game?
 It came out under such titles as Banzai, China Chen, Karate and Karate box [sic].
 What about a classic beloved title, like Rainbow Arts’ Turrican?
 It came out as Frexxan, Go and Job.
-They used random mishmash of words that barely made sense.
-Also, naturally, Edigamma didn’t care to coadiuvate the player in identifying sequels, hence Turrican 2 was just renamed Jehl.
+Most times, they were just using random mishmash of words that barely made sense.
+As mentioned, Edigamma didn’t care to assist the player in identifying sequels, hence Turrican 2 was just renamed Jehl.

 Boulder Dash was gifted a wondrous kaleidoscope of ten different alternate titles.
 Rockman, Space Roc [sic], Vanga Man, Pedro, Jump in, Diamonds, Escavator, Firefly, Rolling Stones and Zep.
 Finally, Creatures and its sequel came out under what could only be described as a random assortment of nonsensical words: Bongers, Fantasy, Gun Machine, Helf, Help Beards and Morxe.

-As an added bonus for giving them money, some of SIPE and Edigamma’s more “luxurious” (hence, expensive) releases were graced with several poorly made loader screens, which were sometimes vaguely inspired by the pirated games themselves, but mostly seemed to be just random images.
+As an added bonus for giving them more money, some of SIPE and Edigamma’s more “luxurious” (hence, expensive) releases were graced with several poorly made loader screens, which actually seemed to be, sometimes, vaguely inspired by the pirated games themselves.
+Still, for the most part they looked like random images vaguely based on the pirated title itself.

 Here’s a small gallery for your viewing pleasure.

-While the article focuses on the Commodore 64, nationwide piracy hit almost every single home computer that used tapes.
-The chances of someone bothering to claim copyright on a ZX Spectrum or MSX game were also pretty slim, hence the Commodore 64 compilations usually also contained games for other home computers as well.
-Italian magazines of the time went as far as calling it a “third world situation”, indeed they were pretty much right.
+While this article focuses on the Commodore 64, nationwide piracy hit almost every single home computer with a tape player.
+The chance of someone bothering to claim copyright on a ZX Spectrum or MSX game was also pretty slim, hence the Commodore 64 compilations usually also contained games for other home computers as well.
+Italian magazines of the time went as far as calling it a “third world situation”,indeed they were pretty much right.

 Pirata (Pirate) was a very interesting case in the history of pirate magazines, in that it was actually published by a legitimate software publisher who was desperately trying to get the original software developers to notice the situation and take action.
 They started releasing original games bundled with the magazines, with titles and covers unchanged, just to see how far they could take it before someone would take legal action.